gregdel/overthebox-vLab/README.md

 go run *.go -deviceId YOUR_DEVICE_ID -serviceId YOUR_SERVICE_ID
 ```

-Confirm the service on the device
+Confirm the service on the device (from v0.4.24), run this in the kvm

 ```
-./activate_device.sh
+overthebox_confirm_service
 ```